NikeAlade/ResortManagementSystem-SemesterA-cwk/README.md

 - A ferry journey costs **3 credits** and earns **1 journey point**
 - A pass can only travel if its luxury rating is **>=** the destination island's rating
 - **5 journey points** can be converted into **1 credit**
-- Islands have a maximum capacity — travel is blocked if the destination is full
+- Islands have a maximum capacity and travel is blocked if the destination is full

 ## Islands